Joan-Emma Shea

 Joan-Emma Shea is an American chemist who is a professor at the University of California, Santa Barbara.
-Her research considers chaperone-mediated protein folding.
-She is a Fellow of both the American Physical Society and the American Chemical Society, and the Editor-in-Chief of the Journal of Physical Chemistry.
+Her research applies statistical and computational approaches to address biological problems.
+She is a Fellow of both the American Physical Society and the American Chemical Society, and the editor-in-chief of the Journal of Physical Chemistry.

 Early life and education

 Shea was born in Santa Barbara, California.
 She was an undergraduate student at McGill University and a doctoral student at the Massachusetts Institute of Technology, where her research considered Brownian motion.
 She was awarded a National Sciences and Engineering Research Council of Canada fellowship, and joined Charles L. Brooks III at the University of California, San Diego and Scripps Research.